wimblyd/tripletriad/README.md

 flipped cards sync across tabs and page loads

-This is all done using local storage, clearing cookies will reset session data
+this is all done using local storage, clearing cookies will reset session data

 twitch.tv/wimblyd